o3de/o3de.org/content/docs/tools-ui/component-library/uidev-card-component.md

 1.  **Card name**

     Each card has their own name related to their purpose.
 You can configure the name to change from white to orange to signify that content in the widget has been modified.

 1.  **Help icon**

     (Optional) Cards can display a link to documentation that describes the card's functionality.

 1.  **Context menu icon**

     (Optional) The card's context menu opens when users choose this icon.
 The context menu can also be opened by right-clicking the card header with a mouse.

 1.  **Card content widget**

     This area contains the content widget for the card.
-Most cards contain a [reflected property editor](uidev-reflected-property-editor-component/) component, but cards can hold any widget.
+Most cards contain a [reflected property editor](./uidev-reflected-property-editor-component/) component, but cards can hold any widget.

 1.  **Advanced options**

     (Optional) When a secondary content widget is set, a label for it is displayed here.
 The Advanced options menu expands or collapses when users choose the arrow on the left of the label.
 You can customize the label's text.

 1.  **Notifications**

-   (Optional) [Notifications](#card-notification) that you added to the card are displayed here.
+    (Optional) [Notifications](#card-with-notification) that you added to the card are displayed here.
 Buttons or other widgets can be added to notifications as a means of resolving them.

 1.  **Call to action region**

     (Optional) Supplemental actions should be placed at the bottom of the card.
 We refer to this as the Call to Action region.
 Typically, a call to action is represented by a button added to the bottom of a content widget, or in a card notification.
 Avoid using primary buttons here because they should be reserved for the overall action on a page.
 Instead, use secondary or tertiary buttons, link buttons, and icon buttons here.

-## Basic card<a name="card-basic"></a>
+## Basic card

 ![component card basic](/images/tools-ui/component-card-basic.png)